Who I am

 I was working as an engineer and computer geek when I first learned to make chainmail.
 Naturally, I had a personal website, just for fun.
 I added chainmail to a corner of that site.
 And that corner grew, and grew, and… In 1999 I decided that it needed a site of its own – Spiderchain.com was born.
 At first, the content consisted of stainless steel jewelry, but as my designs grew more ambitious I ventured into sterling silver and it was love at first pliers!

 Eventually my portfolio of precious-metal jewelry grew large enough that it needed a site of its own, and in 2001 I launched Silverweaver.com.
 At that time it was especially hard to find saw-cut precious metal rings in anything but dead soft wire, and as my own needs for rings grew I started winding my own.
-Other chainmaillers clearly had the same need, and over the past decade the sale of loose rings has gradually pushed the old stainless steel designs into retirement.
+Other chainmaillers clearly had the same need, and over time the sale of loose rings gradually pushed the old stainless steel designs into retirement.
 Spiderchain.com is now entirely focused on loose rings in a variety of materials, sizes and gauges, while Silverweaver.com remains dedicated to my own designs and hand-crafted chainmail jewelry.

 And now Spiderchain has grown so much that I can’t do it all myself any more.

-* Elizabeth has been working at Spiderchain since September 2007.
+- Katarina has been working at Spiderchain since September 2007.
 She has been a huge help to me.
 She keeps the inventory topped up (orders now ship much faster).
 She pays attention and can meet my obsessive quality standards (she doesn’t even think I’m crazy).
 And best of all, the anodizer really likes her and cooperates with her color requests!